jadecobra/python_tdd_exercises/source/exceptions/TypeError.rst

     import functions
     E  ModuleNotFoundError: No module called 'functions'

-* I will add it to the list of Exceptions encountered
+* I add it to the list of Exceptions encountered

   .. code-block:: python